d-protsenko/tutorials/quickstart/how_to_start.md

 You need [OpenJDK](http://openjdk.java.net/install/index.html) 8 or later to run and compile.
 Note you need `jdk` packages, not `jre`.

-You need [Apache Maven](https://maven.apache.org/install.html) 3 or later to build your project.
+You need [Apache Maven](https://maven.apache.org/install.html) 3 or later to build your Project.

 You need access to http://archiva.smart-tools.info to download necessary packages.